 So, why should I trim my cat’s nails?

-Getting your cat’s nails trimmed regularly, or doing it yourself if you are confident, will help to prevent the pain of an ingrown nail as well as keeping your cat supple and mobile.
+Getting your cat’s nails trimmed regularly, or doing it yourself if you are confident, will help to prevent the pain of an ingrown nail as well as keep your cat supple and mobile.
 Checking their nails every two to four weeks for signs that they are too long is a good way to make sure you don’t miss a rogue nail.